 - Power Perfected in Weakness – Chris Klicka

-- The Homeschooler’s Book of Lists: More than 250 Lists, viagra Charts, and Facts to Make Planning Easier and Faster – Sonya Haskins
+- The Homeschooler’s Book of Lists: More than 250 Lists, Charts, and Facts to Make Planning Easier and Faster – Sonya Haskins

 - The Homeschooling Handbook, 2nd Edition – Mary Griffith

 - The Successful Homeschool Family Handbook – Raymond & Dorothy Moore

 - The Ultimate Book of Homeschooling Ideas: 500+ Fun and Creative Learning Activities for Kids Ages 3-12 – Linda Dobson

 - When You Rise Up: A Covenantal Approach to Homeschooling – R.C.
 Sproul, Jr.